Spinal Cord Stimulation (SCS): Relief tailored for your pain

 Some therapies replace your pain with a tingling sensation.
 Others use a type of stimulation you don't feel at all.

 With the WaveWriter Alpha SCS System, you can choose the therapy that works best for you — or use both at the same time.

-The ability to deliver multiple therapies simultaneously* is unique to Boston Scientific SCS Systems and has been clinically proven to provide greater relief from chronic pain.1
+Boston Scientific SCS Systems deliver multiple therapies simultaneously and have been clinically proven to provide greater relief from chronic pain.1